 The Risk Based Capital (RBC) is a risk assessment tool used by insurance commissioners to determine the status of an insurance company.
-It’s used to identify any current or potential risks that an insurance company may run across.
+It’s used to identify any current or potential risks for an insurance company.

 In 1992, the National Association of Insurance Commissioners (NAIC) developed this standard, which was first designed to gauge the minimum amount of capital for a given life insurance company.

 RBC was designed to identify inadequately capitalized life and health insurance companies.
 It was intended to provide a uniformly applied guideline for regulatory intervention and to enable regulators to take specific action before a company becomes insolvent.

 Currently, this system is only used by State Insurance Regulators, but is hoped to be available to the public soon.